hmlongco/Factory/Sources/Factory/Factory.docc/Advanced/Modules.md

 }
 ```

-But that's the price we pay for compile-time safety.
+But that one line is the price we pay for compile-time safety.
 Should we fail to cross-wire a module dependency, our application isn't going to crash.
 It may not run correctly, but it isn't going to crash.

 The `AutomaticRegistration.swift` file in the demo application illustrates a few examples of the cross-module registration technique.
 Check it out.